-B2 Enrollment by Racial/Ethnic Category.
+B2.
+Enrollment by Racial/Ethnic Category

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-· Include international students only in the category "Nonresident aliens."

-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Keport as your institution reports to IPEDS: persons who are hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races "
+- ✓ Include international students only in the category "Nonresidents." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - ✓ Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - ✓ New guidance from IPEDS for reporting aggregate data: